-Eviction filings in Connecticut have been significantly below average since a state-wide eviction moratorium was instituted in April 2020.
-Eviction protections remained in effect through the remainder of the year and were extended into 2021, though some protections expired at the end of August 2020.
+Eviction filings in Connecticut fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
+These eviction protections expired on June 30, 2021.

 This plot shows monthly eviction filings in Connecticut over the last year.
 Filings are displayed relative to the pre-pandemic average for the same set of months.
 You can toggle the plot to display filing counts and to extend the time frame back to January 2020.1

 Get the data for this figure

 There are often large racial/ethnic and gender disparities in eviction risk.
 Here, we estimate the demographic characteristics of those filed against for eviction over the last year.
 We compare to data from the ACS that show the share of renters in the same categories.1